eeyhsong/NICE-EEG/README.md

 -->

 ## Citation
-Hope this code can be useful.
+Hope this code is helpful.
 I would appreciate you citing us in your paper. 😊
 ```
 @misc{song2023decoding,
   title = {Decoding {{Natural Images}} from {{EEG}} for {{Object Recognition}}},